Key takeaways as Gauff, Pegula and others prepare for the WTA Finals

 Year-end No.1 still up for grabs

 How consistently consistent have the top two players been?
-Swiatek and Sabalenka qualified for the year-end championships for the fifth consecutive year.
+Swiatek and Sabalenka qualified for the year-end championships for the fourth consecutive year.
 They’re the only two players to possess the No.1 ranking over the past two-and-a-half years.

 Swiatek assumed the top spot in April 2022 when Ashleigh Barty retired and stayed there for 75 weeks.
 Sabalenka had an eight-week stint at No.1 after last year’s US Open, but Swiatek took it back by winning her last 11 matches -- including five at the WTA Finals in Cancun.